AgaMiko/GEBI/README.md

 ### Codes

 Codes can be found in notebook directory.
 Images used for experiments are provided in the data directory.
 Images are already preprocessed with Attention Map Generation method.

+* [GEBI notebook](notebooks/GEBI.ipynb) - easy-to-follow script of implemented GEBI method on the example of skin lesions.
+For quick calculations we provided precalculated attribution maps.
+* [SpRay notebook](notebooks/spray.ipynb) - easy-to-follow script of implemented original SpRay method on the example of skin lesions.
+For quick calculations we provided precalculated attribution maps.
+* [modofied SpRay notebook](notebooks/spray.ipynb) - easy-to-follow script of implemented modified SpRay method with additional Isomap dimensionality reduction on the example of skin lesions.
+For quick calculations we provided precalculated attribution maps.